 Since then, the United Way has launched several other successful mobile campaigns, but this effort was one of the most notable for its immediate, rapid response.
 Each year, the NFL actually donates a free commercial spot to the United Way.
 This donation is the NFL’s way of helping end childhood obesity.

 Here are some of the factors that helped the United Way succeed:

 - They captured the attention of a large audience using a commercial.

 - The campaign promoted their efforts on a local level as well as a national level.

-Your organization may not be able to buy a commercial at the SuperBowl, but you can advertise your mobile fundraising efforts on local channels, in local magazines, or at bus stops, like this one:
+Your organization may not be able to buy a commercial during the SuperBowl, but you can advertise your mobile fundraising efforts on local channels, in local magazines, or at bus stops.